 Ostriches are large, flightless birds that have long legs and a long neck that protrudes from a round body.
 Males have bold black-and-white coloring that they use to attract females.
 Females, on the other hand, are light brown.

 Ostriches are bigger than any other bird in the world.
-They can grow up to 9 feet (2.7 meters) tall and can weigh up to 320 lbs.
-(145 kilograms), according to the African Wildlife Foundation, and an ostrich's eyes are 2 inches (5 centimeters) in diameter — the largest of any land animal.
+They can grow up to 9 feet (2.7 meters) tall and can weigh up to 320 pounds (145 kilograms), according to the African Wildlife Foundation (opens in new tab), and an ostrich's eyes are 2 inches (5 centimeters) in diameter — the largest of any land animal.
 The ostrich is the only bird that has two toes on each foot.
 All other birds have three or four toes, according to the American Ostrich Association.

 Where do ostriches live?